2002 Quarter Value Checker: Errors List, “D”, “S”, “P” Mint Mark Worth

 P Mississippi290,000,000246,500,00085%

 Among the five 2002 Philadelphia mint state quarters, Indiana, Louisiana, and Tennessee share similar mintage figures, each exceeding 361 million.
-In contrast, Ohio recorded the lowest mintage at just 217,200,000, making it notably scarcer than its counterparts.
+Ohio recorded the lowest mintage at just 217,200,000—making it notably scarcer than its counterparts.

-Due to its lower initial mintage, Ohio has the fewest surviving coins at approximately 184,620,000.
+All five Philadelphia varieties maintain an estimated 85% survival rate, meaning roughly 15% of originals have been lost, damaged, or removed from circulation.
+Ohio therefore has the fewest surviving coins at approximately 184,620,000.
 Mississippi, with a mintage of 290,000,000, falls in the middle of the group.
-The three highest-mintage quarters each retain over 307 million coins in existence today.

 Also Read: America The Beautiful Quarters Value (2010-2021)